-Perhaps you have heard of the Yale or Harvard Business School study of goals, in which only 3% of the graduating class had specific written goals for their futures.
-Twenty years later that 3% was found to be earning an astounding 10 times that of the group that had no clear goals.
+Perhaps you have heard of the Yale or Harvard Business School study of goals in which only 3% of the graduating class had specific written goals for their futures.
+Twenty years later, that 3% was found to be earning an astounding ten times that of the group that had no clear goals.
 However, it turns out that this study never existed and was made up to emphasise the importance of goal setting.

-Teams which are engaged in reaching goals see a 28% higher same-year operating margin, yet a mere 7% of employees understand what they need to actually do to help their organisation reach its goals.
+Teams that are engaged in reaching goals see a 28% higher same-year operating margin, yet, a mere 7% of employees understand what they actually need to do to help their organisation reach its goals.
 Further, while more than half (51%) of senior leaders convene a series of meetings throughout the year to discuss goals with business leaders, only 6% of those business leaders use the same engaging approach to communicate goals to their direct reports, including team and middle managers.
 The simple truth is that your team cannot achieve a goal it does not know about.

 The abovementioned non-existent study prompted a study conducted by a psychology professor at the Dominican University in California.
-A total of 149 participants partook in the study, from different countries and in a variety of different professions.
-Participants were randomly assigned to one of 5 conditions all with variations, including and excluding writing down goals, creating actions, sharing actions with a friend and providing progress reports regarding actions to a friend.
+A total of 149 participants from different countries and in a variety of different professions participated in the study.
+Participants were randomly assigned to one of five conditions all with variations, including and excluding writing down goals, creating actions, sharing actions with a friend and providing progress reports regarding actions to a friend.

 What the findings showed was that the group of subjects who reaped the best results (Group 5) followed a specific model: